-Indicators for monitoring this pathway Link to other pathways Relevance of measure for Step 1: Number of organisations or people involved in the consultation phase Step 2: Number of meetings of the Alpine associations or number of their members, Number of pilot-areas and/or surface in hectares that are formally included in the Observatory Step 3: Quantity of wood exported from the region where it has been grown, Number of companies operating in the forest-related sector, and data on sales/supply chains of wood industry in the region Direct link: IP_Agr1: Promotion of Alpine Products and increase in locally retained value added for a sustainable and climate-friendly agriculture; IP_Fo2: Promoting Alpine forests as carbon sinks; IP_Eco1: Protection and management of vulnerable and Alpine specific landscape Indirect link: IP_NH1: Implementation of an Alpine-wide risk management plan, focusing on cross-border risks; IP_Agr2: Moving to organic and climate-friendly methods in Alpine forming; IP_Fo1: Promoting the Full Use of the Potential of Alpine Protective Mountain Forests; IP_Eco2: Enhance transboundary cooperation on ecological connectivity of protected areas Role of the Alpine Convention to implement the pathway Implementation AC can support the consultation with stakeholders (Step1), the creation of Alpine associations (Step 2), participate in providing data for the observatory (Step 2) ACB can help identify useful databases and experiences and involve national and regional actors, especially through its members.
+Indicators for Step 1: Number of organisa tions or people involved in the monitoring this consultation phase pathway Step 2: Number of meetings of the Alpine associations or number of their members, Number of pilot-areas and/or surface in hectares that are formally included in the Observatory Step 3: Quantity of wood exported from the region where it has been grown, Number of companies operating in the forest-related sector, and data on sales/supply chains of wood industry in the region Link to other pathways Direct link: IP_Agr1: Promotion of Alpine Products and increase in locally retained value added for a sustainable and climate-friendly agriculture; IP_Fo2: Promoting Alpine forests as carbon sinks; IP_Fo3: Accelerate forest conversion to more resilient ecosystems; IP_Eco1: Protection and management of vulnerable and Alpine specific landscape Indirect link: IP_NH1: Implementation of an Alpine-wide risk management plan, focusing on cross-border risks; IP_Agr2: Moving to organic and climate-friendly methods in Alpine farming; IP_Fo1: Promoting the Full Use of the Potential of Alpine Protective Mountain Forests; IP_Eco2: Enhance transboundary cooperation on ecological connectivity of protected areas Role of the Alpine Convention to implement the pathway Implementation AC can support the consultation with stakeholders (Step1), the creation of Alpine associations (Step 2), participate in providing data for the observatory (Step 2) ACB can help identify useful databases and experiences and involve national and regional actors, especially through its members.
 ACB will also corporate with MAMF for the same purposes.
-Governance set-upACB/MAMF can manage the relationship with the other invol bodies or processes at different in (e.g. EC, delegations, regions, EU)Twinning/know-how transferPSAC can host on the climate po in a section on forests and CC) the outcomes of this pathwayOutreachACB and/or MAMF can raise visit the results also by involving regi local institutions as well as the E process Knowledge hub Strong role in communicating results also through info hub. ----------------------------------------- --------------- ---------------------------------------------------------------- Integration in the ACB communication on Content Information on all aspects in communication activities of ACB. знаседу Tools Schemes and other outputs to be linked to ACB info hub.
+Governance set-up ACB/MAMF can manage the relationship with the other involved bodies or processes at different levels (e.g. EC, delegations, regions, EUSALP) Twinning/know-how transfer PSAC can host on the climate portal (or in a section on forests and CC) the outcomes of this pathway Outreach ACB and/or MAMF can raise visibility of the results also by involving regional and local institutions as well as the EUSALP process

+Knowledge hub Strong role in communicating results also through info hub.
+Integration in the ACB communication strategy Content Information on all aspects in communication activities of ACB.
+Tools Schemes and other outputs to be linked to ACB info hub.